Viola Davis: Established actress (2017–present)

 In 2021, Davis reprised her role as Amanda Waller in the superhero film The Suicide Squad.
 Also in 2021, she appeared alongside Sandra Bullock in the drama film The Unforgivable, directed by Nora Fingscheidt.
 Davis appeared uncredited as Amanda Waller in two episodes, "A Whole New Whirled" and "It's Cow or Never", in season 1 of the show Peacemaker, a spin-off of The Suicide Squad, and in the film, Black Adam.
 Davis executive produced and played former First Lady Michelle Obama in The First Lady, a Showtime drama series.
 It premiered in April 2022.
 After receiving criticism on social media for her portrayal, Davis responded by calling the disapproval "incredibly hurtful" and saying "it is my job as a leader to make bold choices."
 In 2022, Davis starred in The Woman King, inspired by true events that took place within The Kingdom of Dahomey.
 The film tells the story of Nanisca, the general of an all-female military unit, played by Davis, and her daughter Nawi, played by Thuso Mbedu.
 Davis was the narrator at Disney's Candlelight Processional at Disneyland in 2022.
 In August 2022, it was reported that Davis was cast as Head Gamemaker Dr. Volumnia Gaul in the prequel to The Hunger Games film series, The Hunger Games: The Ballad of Songbirds and Snakes.

 In March 2024, to commemorate the 65th anniversary of International Women's Day, Davis was one of a number of female celebrities that had their likeness turned into Barbie dolls.
 Also in March, Davis voiced the Chameleon, who was the main antagonist of Kung Fu Panda 4, the fourth installment in the eponymous franchise.
 In December 2024, Davis reprised her role as Amanda Waller in the animated Max TV series Creature Commandos.
 In 2025, Davis starred in G20, an action thriller in which she plays the U.S. president.
+On July 7, 2026, her company partnership with Julius Tennon, JuVee Productions, signed a first-look deal with Universal Television.